1 Main Street, Port Vincent, South Australia, Australia

 A short drive away from Maitland, Barley Stacks wines are grown and produced on site.
 The vineyard has a strong focus on environmental sustainability and ensuring leading edge technology is utilized to maintain consistently high quality wines.
 Be sure to drop in and try some of their produce.

 Maitland Road, Minlaton SA, Australia

 Harry Butler Memorial

-Southern Yorke Peninsulas favourite Son and one of the greatest pioneers of early Australian Aviation, Harry Butler is remembered with a fascinating memorial in Minlaton, only 20 minutes drive from Port Vincent.
+Southern Yorke Peninsula's favourite son and one of the great pioneers of early Australian aviation, Harry Butler is remembered with a fascinating memorial in Minlaton, only 20 minutes drive from Port Vincent.

 20 Marine Parade, Port Vincent S,A. 5581